 - Choosing the correct whistle

-While most whistles might work, we recommend getting an audible to the human ear instead of a silent whistle, which is only audible to the dog.
-Silent whistles come in a range of frequencies, and you will need to figure out first which frequency is the right one for your dog.
-With an audible whistle, it is easy to understand if it works.
+While most whistles might work, we recommend getting an audible to the human ear instead of a silent one, which is only audible to the dog.
+Silent whistles come in a range of frequencies, and you will need to figure out first which frequency is the right one for your pup.
+With an audible one, it is easy to understand if it works.

 - Deciding on the whistle cues

-This is perhaps unique to all dog owners.
-You will need to figure out the whistling patterns that you will want the dog to associate commands with.
-For example, a short whistle can be used to get the dog to sit, and a more prolonged whistle can be used to associate the command “come.”
+This part is unique to all.
+You will need to figure out the whistling patterns you will want the dog to associate commands with.
+For example, a short blow can be used to the “sit” command, and a more prolonged can be used with “come.”
 This is entirely up to you to figure out what works best.

 - Finding a distraction-free place

 Once you have the whistle in hand, find a distraction-free place so that the dog’s attention is solely on you.
-There shouldn’t be other trainers around, too, as it will only serve to confuse your dog.
+There shouldn’t be other trainers around, too.
 If possible, use your own yard so that the dog is familiar with its surroundings.
-Bring along a bag of the dog’s favorite treats too.
-Try to bake your own healthy goodies so that your four-legged friend is treated with more nutritious snacks.
+Bring along a bag of the favorite treats too.
+Try to bake your healthy goodies so that your four-legged friend is treated with more nutritious snacks.

 For the next part, we are broadly assuming that your dog is not familiar with commands already.
 Let’s take that you wish to teach the sit command.
-For this, the dog’s initial position should be standing on all fours.
+The dog’s initial position should be standing on all fours.
 Hold a treat in one of your hands and bring it closer to the puppy’s nose.
 Use your hand to gesture the dog to sit.
 You can do so by bringing the treat closer to the ground.
-As soon as the dog sits down, it would be best to reward it with a treat while you blow on the whistle.
-Make sure that the whistleblowing pattern is consistent for this command.
+As soon as the dog sits down, it would be best to reward them with a treat while you blow on the whistle.
+Make sure that the blowing pattern is consistent for this command.

 Repeat the above multiple times for each training session.
-To overwhelm the dog, we will suggest that you split the training up to spread it across the day.
-After a couple of days of training, your dog will be able to respond to the “sit” blowing pattern in the whistle without the lure of the treat.
+We will suggest that you split the training up to spread it across the day to make the process easy and positive.
+After a couple of days of training, your dog will be able to respond to the “sit” blowing pattern without the lure of the treat.

 How about other commands?